I am in the middle of novel revisions, so naturally I am updating my language generators. I get kind of obsessed with them.

 In a Markov chain model, the probability of each item (in this case a word) is based on the state of the previous item.
 A Markov chain language generator can generate real-sounding text given a source document by predicting which word will follow next after each word.
 Sample documents here include Alice in Wonderland, Ulysses, my very own vampire novel, the King James Bible, a Latin Bible, a few other texts, and user input where you can enter your own text.

 I have been thinking a bit about my brand lately.
 I sometimes go by Kristen Ankiewicz, sometimes by Made of Monsters, and I have a couple of domain names too.
 I have heard that this dilutes one’s brand.
 I’m trying to fix that by consolidating all my stuff under one name.
 What do you think should be my username?

 I will be sharing snippets from my novel Washing off the Glue in the hopes of getting some constructive feedback.
-I’ve been working on it for about a year now.
-You can see the synopsis on my about page.

 The first two paragraphs:

 Marie came to Burning Man to let go of a memory.

 Ten long years of searching for Dad, and she had nothing to show for it.
 What if he’s sick?
 What if he’s dead?
 She had no way of knowing.
 That’s the part that killed her.
 Rachel, her best friend and roommate, was probably right: She should give up the search and start living in the present.

 I am told “absent or missing fathers” are a cliche in novels, but I’d like to think I have a novel (so to speak) approach.
 It’s not about the father; it’s about the main character, Marie, who embarks on an obsessive search for him, and encounters all sorts of problems of her own.